List of Traffic Fines and Rules in West Bengal 2026

 Get the updated list of West Bengal traffic fines and rules for 2026.
 Check penalties for two-wheelers and four-wheelers, e-challan payment process, and more.

-Updated Traffic Fines In West Bengal In 2026
+Updated Traffic Fines in West Bengal in 2026

-Below is the updated list of traffic violations and the specific fine schedules compiled from the official notifications of the West Bengal Traffic Police.
-The statutory fine values apply uniformly to all vehicle types unless mentioned otherwise.
+Below is the updated list of traffic violations and the fines applicable in West Bengal under the Motor Vehicles (Amendment) Act, 2019.
+The fines apply to all vehicle types unless mentioned otherwise.

 Traffic Violation